 Blog

-CCPA vs. GDPR: How location affects enterprise compliance
+Key differences between CCPA and GDPR: How location affects enterprise compliance

 A screenshot of a prompt to accept cookies.

-Together, these two regulations changed the landscape of global compliance and data security.
-Before, companies could in many ways “move fast and break things” (sorry, Facebook); now, they have to establish strict data privacy policies first.
+These twin data privacy protection laws, passed within a few years of each other and an ocean apart, changed the world of compliance.
+Before, companies could, in many ways, “move fast and break things” (sorry, Facebook); now, they have to establish strict data privacy policies first.

-CCPA regulates for-profit companies that do business in California and, in addition:
+CCPA regulates for-profit companies that do business in California and meet these criteria:

 • Have a gross annual revenue greater than $25 million.